Aref-Akminasi/aws-developer-associate/Lambda.md

 - Solution: Increase the number of shards of the Kinesis Data Stream and Increase the memory of the Lambda function
 - Note: **iterator age** represents the amount of time (in milliseconds) between the moment a record is added to the Kinesis data stream and the moment that record is read and processed by your AWS Lambda function.

+- Q: You have a stock market trading application.
+It sends real-time data to AWS Kinesis which is then connected to a Lambda function to process and sort the information before it saves to a DynamoDB table.
+Customers then consume this table via a dashboard.
+As soon as the market opens, your customers complain that not all data is delivered to them.
+Which Lambda CloudWatch metric should you look at first to resolve this problem?
+- Solution: Iterator Age

 ## Lambda - CloudFormation

 ### Inline